WukoSiric/weather-aggregation-system/README.md

 ```
 make clean
 ```
-* This will remove all .class files along with the weather.json file
+* This will remove all .class files, weather.json, and all .txt files in Tests folder

 # Architecture Design Decisions
 ## HTTP Headers